Tour De Fleece 2013: Spinning, Knitting, and First Wheel Adventures

-What is Tour De Fleece you may ask?
-Well it is the Yarnies version of the Tour de France.
-You can read about it on Ravelry here : http://www.ravelry.com/groups/tour-de-fleece It is basically when spinners around the world set goals to spin and share their spun yarns while wining prizes from various groups...needless to say it is oh so fun!!!
+What is Tour De Fleece, you may ask?
+Well, it is the yarnies version of the Tour de France.
+It is basically when spinners around the world set goals to spin and share their spun yarns while winning prizes from various groups, and needless to say, it is oh so fun.
+You can read about it on Ravelry here: http://www.ravelry.com/groups/tour-de-fleece

 My drop spindle is made from rosewood with a blue inlay.
-It is from GhstWorks Spindlezz on Etsy.
-It is about 3oz which is good for making thicker yarns and plying (putting multiple strands of yarn together) I had gotten some free 1oz roving of a bamboo blend when I bought my wheel so I started off with that.
+It is from GhstWorks Spindlezz on Etsy, and it is about 3 ounces, which is good for making thicker yarns and plying.
+I had gotten some free 1-ounce roving of a bamboo blend when I bought my wheel, so I started off with that.
 I think it turned out very pretty.
-It only gave me 7 yards but that is enough to make a piece of jewelry.
-I do not have a picture of it but the picture on the left is the yarn I spun on it.
-I love the fact the drop spindle is a mobile craft.
+It only gave me 7 yards, but that is enough to make a piece of jewelry.

 Now i want to know if you did Tour de Fleece?
 If so I want to see you yarn or knitting... post a link to your blog or pictures... share your yarnieness :) Happy Yarning!